SurrealNumber/CoreTitleInheritance/readme.txt

 I am using the same names for temporary scopes everywhere.
 I have to be careful that I am not overriding it by accident. core titles were removed as opposed to a new core being automatically created.
 Prestige modifier and over core limit modifiers do not seem to be working, but otherwise it seems to be mostly functional.
+Possible overriding/colliding scope _title names in will_core_loss_break_chain.
+Changing scope name. auto creating core working properly was not calculating correctly for will core loss break chain.
+K, d, c core -> can decore d.
+Triggering recalculating cores correctly removes k.
+Need to figure out why. will core loss break chain currently allows for core breakage at the level of the primary title.
+I might run into problems if I try to do things to a title with no de-jure parents/children like a head of faith title or a titular title.
+Problem is in logic of is_a_child_title_chain_core.
+Need to exclude the title in two places.

+extremely non-rigorus testing of ability to core/decore and which titles are eligible is done for now.
+Next I will try to get all (or as many as I can) of the modifiers to work.